- About Us

 The Board of Directors declared a $0.04 per share quarterly cash dividend payable on Thursday, March 15, 2018 to holders of record on Thursday, March 1, 2018.

-Town and Country Financial Corporation is the parent holding company for Town and Country Bank and Town and Country Banc Mortgage Services, Inc. with offices in Bloomington, Buffalo, Decatur, Edwardsville, Fairview Heights, Jacksonville, Lincoln, Mt.
-Zion, Springfield, and Quincy.
+Town and Country Financial Corporation is the parent holding company for Town and Country Bank and Town and Country Banc Mortgage Services, Inc. with offices in Bloomington, Decatur, Edwardsville, Fairview Heights, Jacksonville, Lincoln, Springfield, and Quincy.
 Quincy operates under the name of Peoples Prosperity Bank.
 Town and Country Financial Corporation shares are quoted under the symbol TWCF.

 More Financial News